AlynxZhou/azbutton-pico/README.md

 # Usage

 Before building this project, you need to prepare [pico-sdk](https://github.com/raspberrypi/pico-sdk/).
-You may need the `develop` branch if you are using GCC 13.
+You may need the `develop` branch if you are using a very new GCC.
 And [this article](https://wellys.com/posts/rp2040_c_linux/) could be a good tutorial about how to setup it on Linux.
+On macOS, you need to install `gcc-arm-embedded` for cross compiling.

 ```
 $ git clone https://github.com/AlynxZhou/azbutton-pico.git